remussamoila/Electricity_forecast_for_prosumers/README.md

 ### 6. 🗂️ Repository Structure

-📁 data/ → Raw and processed datasets
+-📁 data/ → Raw and processed datasets
-📁 notebooks/ → Jupyter notebooks (cleaning, modeling, EDA) 📁 models/ → Trained models or pipelines
+-📁 notebooks/ → Jupyter notebooks (cleaning, modeling, EDA) -📁 models/ → Trained models or pipelines
-📁 src/ → Python scripts for preprocessing, training, etc.
+-📁 src/ → Python scripts for preprocessing, training, etc.
 README.md → Project summary and plan

+---

+### 📌 Final Goal

+To build an accurate and interpretable model that forecasts electricity consumption based on historical consumption and weather conditions — aiding energy planning and smart grid behavior for prosumers.